Historic & Traditional Turf Houses in Iceland

 Turf House Museum

-The Turf House Museum in Selfoss, Southern Region, preserves several surviving examples of a style of architecture once widespread across Iceland.
+The Turf House Museum near the town of Selfoss, preserves several surviving examples of a style of architecture once widespread across Iceland.
 These timber structures are characterised by having turf across their roofs, helping to provide a source of installation, particularly during the cold Icelandic winters.
 As well as the preserved houses, the museum includes an exhibition hall which discusses the architecture and history of these fascinating buildings.

 Keldur Turf Houses